adriangargom/Project_Vortex_Editor/README.md

 ### Tool

 - `Tools`: Within the scene frame, users can find a tools panel that displays the three currently available tools: translate, rotate, and scale.
 The active tool is highlighted.
 This panel can be dragged and dropped within the scene.
-Users can switch between toos by clicking on them or using keyboard shortcuts.
+Users can switch between tools by clicking on them or using keyboard shortcuts.

 - `Camera axis`: Additionally, there is a camera axis panel displaying the X, Y, and Z axes.
 Clicking on an axis repositions the camera to align with that axis.
 This panel can also be dragged and dropped within the scene frame.